User Case: How to Move Files from iCloud to OneDrive

 The following part will guide you on how to easily manage multiple different OneDrive accounts on Windows 10/11.

 Step 1: Create a MultCloud account.
-If you want to test the functionality first without registering, you can click the "Try without signing up" option to get a temporary account to try it out.
+If you want to test the functionality first without registering, you can authorize login directly with your Google or Facebook account.

 Step 2: Click "Add Cloud" and select OneDrive from the drives listed below to add.
 Then authorize MultCloud to gain access to your OneDrive account.